williamrhancock/Pedantic2/docs/LLM_WORKFLOW_GENERATION_GUIDE.md

 - **Downstream nodes** from ForEach are executed for EACH item
 - Each iteration receives the **item itself** as input (replaces entire input)
 - Original workflow context is preserved in `_workflow_context` key
-- Sub-workflow continues until another ForEach or End node
+- **Sub-workflow continues until an EndLoop node** (not End or another ForEach)
+- **CRITICAL**: Every ForEach loop MUST have a corresponding EndLoop node to mark where the loop ends

 #### What For Each Nodes CAN Do
 ✅ Iterate over arrays from input